rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/device-management/_index.md

   status of any Linux application.

 ## Security
-The device manager ensures that all of the data (telemetry and control) exchanged between various components is encrypted.
+The device manager ensures that all the data (telemetry and control) exchanged between various components is encrypted.

 * **End to end encryption**